Silversunset01/dbm/tutorials.md

 3. At the beginning type "cmd" and hit enter (this will open a cmd prompt in this folder)
 4. type `node bot.js`

-## Running your bot with NODEMON

-`node bot.js` will have to be restarted every time you make changes.
-You can use Nodemon to do this automatically

-1. Install nodemon with `npm i -g nodemon`
-2. Open project directory
-3. Click into the address bar
-4. At the beginning type "cmd" and hit enter (this will open a cmd prompt in this folder)
-5. Type `nodemon --inspect --watch actions --watch data/commands.json --watch data/events.json --watch node_modules --watch js bot.js`

 ## VPS Hosting - Heroku
 ### Disclaimers
 From R. Danny (Discord's API server bot)